Ecmel55/search-github-user-details/README.md

-# search-github-user-details-
+# Search a GitHub User Details

 View GitHub users information using GitHub API.
+Find the information of GitHub users in summary.